 Cats do love fish so why wouldn’t you have cats AND fish on your cat nail art designs?
 It’s a completely different look from the rest that we’ve seen, and it’s all down to those fish bones.
 We have some great news for you too!
 We’ve found some decals you can use if you don’t fancy the idea of painting tiny little fish skeletons over and over again all afternoon.
 Let’s face it, who has time for that?

-A slightly different and darker look than some we’ve featured, this mystical night-time kitty look has been cleverly achieved using a blue to black ombre, using silver and blue glitter to replicate the stars in the night sky.
+A slightly different and darker look than some we’ve featured, this mystical night-time kitty look has us looking to the stars!

 Add your white kitty shapes and what do you have?
 Cat nail art that anyone will love, and everyone will want!